-- 10.1.1.
+- no.1.1.
 All planning applications that include the provision of new homes require a Design and Access Statement as part of the submission.

 This document is an opportunity for applicants to demonstrate how their proposal will meet the various requirements placed on it, as well as showing how it will contribute positively to the area and provide high-quality new homes. - 10.1.2.
 For sites in Conservation Areas a heritage statement is also required and can be included in the same document.
 This will likely have some overlap with a Design and Access statement, such as an understanding of the character of this site and surroundings, including reference to adopted Conservation Area Appraisals. - of small sites schemes, so it is not possible to provide guidance for every different circumstance across Lewisham, and each case will be assessed on its own merits.
-However, the diagram to the right and the following text set out what can be expected within a simple Design and Access Statement and can serve as a checklist when designing your project. - 10.1.4.
-As with other information within a planning application, the complexity of the document should be proportionate to the scale of the development.
+However, the diagram to the right and the following text set out what can be expected within a simple Design and Access Statement and can serve as a checklist when designing your project. - application, the complexity of the document should be proportionate to the scale of the development.
 As a minimum, all applications should include information on each of the five headings outlined.
-A good architect or planning consultant will be able to advise you on this. - 10.1.5.
-Further guidance on Design and Access Statements can be found in the CABE publication 'Design and access statements How to write, read and use them'.
+A good architect or planning consultant will be able to advise you on this. - Statements can be found in the CABE publication 'Design and access statements

+How to write, read and use them'.